bondar-adobe/java-devcamp-2023/workshop1/maven.md

 Default locale: en_GB, platform encoding: UTF-8
 OS name: "mac os x", version: "10.14.1", arch: "x86_64", family: "mac"
 ```

+Problems Maven Solves:

+1. Dependency Management: Maven simplifies the management of project dependencies.
+It automates the process of downloading and integrating external libraries, reducing the manual effort required to handle dependencies.

+2. Build Lifecycle: Maven defines a standard build lifecycle with predefined phases such as clean, validate, compile, test, package, install, and deploy.
+This standardized approach ensures consistency across projects and simplifies the execution of common build tasks.

+3. Project Organization: Maven promotes a structured project organization by using conventions for source code, resources, and output directories.
+This helps developers adhere to a consistent project structure, making it easier for team members to understand and contribute to projects.

+4. Convention over Configuration: Maven reduces the need for explicit configuration by providing sensible defaults and conventions.
+This simplifies project setup and allows developers to focus more on coding rather than spending time on configuring build processes.

+5. Transitive Dependency Resolution: Maven automatically resolves and manages transitive dependencies.
+If a project depends on library A, and A depends on library B, Maven will handle the download and inclusion of both A and B without manual intervention.

+6. Reusability with Plugins: Maven's plugin architecture allows developers to extend and customize the build process easily.
+This promotes code reuse and enables the integration of various tools and functionalities seamlessly into the build lifecycle.

 ### Core concepts